Nick Madrigal Player Props: Cubs vs. Pirates

 Nick Madrigal At The Plate

-- Madrigal is batting .245 with three doubles, a triple and five walks.
+- Madrigal is batting .241 with three doubles, a triple and seven walks.

-- In six games this season (17.6%), Madrigal has picked up an RBI, and in three of those games (8.8%) he had more than one.
+- In 20.0% of his games this year, Madrigal has had at least one RBI.
+He's picked up more than one in 8.6%.

-- He has scored in 10 games this season, with multiple runs three times.
+- In 31.4% of his games this season, he has scored at least once.
+And he's had three games with multiple runs (8.6%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.